scortijo/sandra.cortijo/index.md

 ## Recent publications

-Here are the most recent publications
+Here are the most recent publications.
+For a full list of publications, look at my [ORCID page](https://orcid.org/0000-0003-3291-6729)

 <br>

 ## Contact me :
-If you want to apply for a position, would like to collaborate or have any question, you can [contact me](mailto:sandra.cortijo@cnrs.fr)
+If you want to apply for a position, would like to collaborate or have any question, you can contact me at `sandra.cortijo (at) cnrs (point) fr`

 <br>